Jenny Schecter: 2004–09

 In season one, Jenny arrives to stay with her boyfriend Tim.
 On her very first night in Los Angeles, Jenny attends a party with her neighbors Tina and Bette where she meets Marina.
 Despite knowing of her relationship with Tim, Marina ambushes Jenny in the toilet and kisses her, and they start an affair, showing Jenny fighting her feelings and questioning her sexuality.
 Jenny begins to outright lie to Tim and everyone else about her infidelity.
 When Tim finds out about the affair, he forces Jenny to marry him, but they divorce soon after.
 She later goes back to Marina, goes on a date with Dana Fairbanks (Erin Daniels) and briefly dates a much older woman, Robin (Anne Ramsay).

 In season two, Tim decides to move out and leave town - his faith and trust in Jenny - and humanity in general - destroyed by her infidelity and outright deception.
 Jenny becomes best friends with Shane, and invites her to move in.
 She begins a relationship with Shane's ex-girlfriend Carmen de la Pica Morales (Sarah Shahi), but Carmen later goes back to Shane.
 Jenny starts having flashbacks of her childhood in which it is revealed she was sexually abused.
 Jenny starts writing another book and taking a college writing class to improve her fiction skills.
 Jenny's teacher accuses her of being a non-fiction writer because of her prose resembling Jenny's past.
 Mark Wayland (Eric Lively), a filmmaker who moves into the house to help pay their rent, starts spying on Jenny, Carmen and Shane, with hidden cameras.
 Jenny is hurt when the truth is revealed because she trusted him.
 Jenny becomes depressed and in the season finale she self-harms by cutting herself with razor blades.

 In season three, Jenny is sent away to a clinic in Illinois home town.
-There she meets Moira Sweeney (Daniela Sea), who is transitioning into a man, Max.
+There she meets Moira Sweeney (Daniel Sea), who is transitioning into a man, Max.
 They begin a relationship and return home.
 Max begins to take the first steps of his transition.
 Max's hormone blockers result in his temper flaring; he starts being slightly abusive to Jenny.
 Jenny later decides to end their relationship.
 She then writes a story about all her friends for The New Yorker.

 In season four, the story later gets turned into a stage play, then a film titled Lez Girls.
 Marina briefly returns during the play, portraying Jenny's character.
 Jenny realizes she is over Marina after being propositioned by her.
 Jenny becomes more mentally unbalanced when she adopts a dog to get close to a female veterinarian.
 The vet is a girlfriend of a columnist who gave Jenny's story a bad review.
 Pretending to be distraught, Jenny has the dog put down.
 Jenny begins secretly dating the woman as part of her plan to ruin her girlfriend's career.
 When Jenny is found out, she accused of being manipulative and evil.